 - Master of Information and Data Science (MIDS)

-Online programs have become the standard path for graduate studies in data science due to their flexible scheduling options, which better allow students to maintain a career while pursuing their education.
+Online programs have become a common path for graduate studies in data science due to their flexible scheduling options, which better allow students to maintain a career while pursuing their education, and the wide array of program availability in states where there are relatively few graduate programs offered on campus, such as in Iowa.

 Core Curriculum and Immersion